🗺️

 🌿 Introduction: Why This Guide Exists

-New Hampshire raised me.
-Its forests and fields shaped my earliest memories, and its values still shape my choices.
-I grew up helping my dad take care of our family garden—hauling wheelbarrows, chopping wood, and learning how to work with care and persistence.
+Born and raised in New Hampshire, I grew up helping my dad take care of our family garden—hauling wheelbarrows, chopping wood, and learning how to work with care and persistence.
 That foundation of grit, patience, and pride in progress stayed with me as I started building companies from scratch.

 I’ve founded three businesses here: